 - Become absolutely essential to any organization

-- Happiness, self-esteem, and prosperity
+- More happiness, self-esteem, and prosperity

-- Personal fulfillment, making a difference
+- Greater sense of personal fulfillment, making a difference

-- Work and life balance
+- Better work and life balance

-- Goal achievement and financial stability
+- Enhanced goal achievement and financial stability

-- Peace of mind concerning your career
+- More peace of mind concerning your career

 - Never having to worry about being a burden on your family